Rural Village Water Resources Management Project

 Water, Sanitation and Hygiene for All

-The aim of the WASH component in the project is to support all 1,5 million habitants of the area to have access to safe drinking water and access to a toilet by the end of the project.
+The aim of the WASH component in the project is to support all inhabitants of the project area to have access to safe drinking water and access to a toilet by the end of the project.

 Drinking Water Supply